Online California Preliminary Administrative Services Credential

 Learn more or apply to LMU's California Administrative Services Preliminary Credential Program.
 A detailed Program Overview/FAQ, Application Packet, and application instructions will be emailed to you for further consideration.
 This program admits as a cohort each fall semester.
 Applications are accepted continually based on available enrollment for fall.

-Master of Arts in School Administration Candidates (9 units) ~ occasionally available online:
+Master of Arts in School Administration Candidates (14 additional units - total 32) ~ occasionally available online:

 - EDLA 6105: Assessment & Research Methods (3 units)

 - EDLA 6426: Instructional Technology for School Leaders (2 units)